BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/blazegraph.md

 @link:[CompactJournalUtility](https://github.com/blazegraph/database/blob/master/bigdata-core/bigdata/src/java/com/bigdata/journal/CompactJournalUtility.java){ open=new }
 to reduce the disk usage, but it takes quite a bit a time and requires taking the software offline during the process.

-An alternative can be to reindex on a fresh instance of Blazegraph, this approach also allows to reconfigurer the underlying namespaces.
+An alternative can be to reindex on a fresh instance of Blazegraph, this approach also allows to reconfigure the underlying namespaces.

 **Query and indexing performance:**